arouyan/lakeFS/docs/setup/import.md

 {: .no_toc }

 Once you switch to using the lakeFS S3-compatible endpoint in all places, you can stop making changes to your original bucket.
-However, if your operation still requires that you work on the original bucket, you can repeat using the import API with up-to-date inventories every day, until you complete the onboarding process.
+However, if your operation still requires that you work on the original bucket, you can repeat using the import API with up-to-date inventories every day until you complete the onboarding process.

-You can specify only the prefixes that require import. lakeFS will merge those prefixes with the previous imported inventory.
+You can specify only the prefixes that require import. lakeFS will merge those prefixes with the inventory imported previously.
 For example, a prefixes-file that contains only the prefix `new/data/`.
 The new commit to `import-from-inventory` branch will include all objects from the HEAD of that branch, except for objects with prefix `new/data/` that is imported from the inventory.

 ### Limitations